AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-01-build-process-automation/quizz.md

 </details>

-## :small_red_triangle_down: Metadata in XML is essential for providing context, structure, and control over XML documents.
+## 💮 Metadata in XML is essential for providing context, structure, and control over XML documents.

 _Choose the correct answer._